hase3b/End-to-End-DWH-Pipeline/README.md

 1. Generate new data for the desired year.
 2. Append the new data to the existing datasets.
 3. Modify the start and end dates in the ETL master function script.
-4. Re-run the ETL pipeline.
+4. Re-run the pipeline from start.

 By following these steps, the fact table snapshot and the Power BI dashboard will be updated with the new data.